enmasseio/distribus/README.md

 # distribus

 A scalable, distributed message bus for node.js and the browser.
+One or multiple hosts are connected to each other in a peer-to-peer network.
+Peers can be connected to any of the hosts in the network, and then send messages to each other by their id.

+Distribus scales up to hundreds of hosts and millions of peers.

 Distribus can be used to:

 - Send messages between peers
-- Broadcast messages
+- Broadcast messages (not yet implemented)
-- Publish/subscribe topics
+- Publish/subscribe topics (not yet implemented)

 ## Install